 Why do students need help learning how to express healthy emotions and feelings?

-Students learn healthy emotional habits and ways of expressing their feelings in several ways.
-They learn at home as well as in their interactions with their family and friends.
+Students learn healthy emotional habits and ways of expressing their feelings at home and in interactions with family and friends.
 Children tend to pick these things up naturally.
-They learn by watching how others respond and mimicking their behavior.
-Many kids are active in their churches, community centers, sports, and hobbies.
-In those places, they learn how to interact with friends and neighbors as well.

-But, what about the students who don’t have such opportunities?
+But what about the students who don’t have such opportunities?

 1. Helping Kids Identify Different Emotions

-- Play Games: One fun way to introduce, teach, and practice the names of emotions is to play an engaging game with students, such as these emoji card games, matching games, and board game.
+- Play Games: One fun way to introduce, teach, and practice the names of emotions is to play an engaging game with students, such as emoji card games, matching games, and board games.

 2. Teaching Kids Healthy Expression of Emotions

-- Teaching Emotional Rights: It’s important for children to understand and assert their rights when it comes to emotions.
-This helps them maintain healthy boundaries with their friends and peers, and be respectful to teachers and adults.
+- Teaching Emotional Rights: Help children understand their emotional rights, set healthy boundaries with peers, and show respect to teachers and adults.

 3. Connecting Kids to Experiences with Emotions

-Children learn to embrace their emotional state by realizing that it is normal and ok to feel the way they do.
-It’s our job to give them opportunities to label their feelings correctly.
-Emotional memory is strong!
-We can harness that power by helping students connect their experiences in the classroom with their emotions.
-By recognizing and acknowledging their feelings during a learning activity or classroom event, we can increase the chances of it sticking in our students’ long-term memory.
-You see, that’s why emotions for kids is so important!
+We can harness that power by helping students connect their classroom experiences with their emotions.
+Recognizing and acknowledging their feelings during a learning activity or classroom event can increase the chances of it sticking in our students’ long-term memory.
+You see, that’s why emotions for kids are so important!

-- Journaling: Encouraging students to journal about their feelings is helpful.
-They express their feelings by writing about learning tasks, field trips, or school events.
-For one, we often use this learning method in our classrooms for improving handwriting, spelling, vocabulary, and of course writing skills.
+- Feelings Journal: Encouraging students to journal about their feelings is helpful.
+Students express their feelings by writing about learning tasks, field trips, or school events.
+We often use this learning method in our classrooms to improve handwriting, spelling, vocabulary, and writing skills.

-- Emotion Sort: Have students sort pictures of children with experiencing different emotions.
-By doing so, they will gain practice recognizing facial expressions and body language and therefore, feel more confident understanding their own and others feelings.
+- Emotion Sort: Have students sort pictures of children experiencing different emotions.
+By doing so, they will gain practice recognizing facial expressions and body language and feel more confident understanding their and others’ feelings.

 4. Teaching Kids about Brain Biology and Emotions